roman-milk/roman-milk.github.io/why-was-frank-avoiding-her.md

  "I've been looking for a woman like you all my adult life.
 Let's go."

  We left our booth, walked down the hallway to the restrooms, looked to make sure that no one was watching and ducked into the men's room.
-The door had a lock on it and he reached for it and I quickly said: Report_Story #3
+The door had a lock on it and he reached for it and I quickly said: